jaredkc/shopify-starter-theme/README.md

 A Shopify 2.0 starter theme that focuses on performance, user experience, and simplicity.

-- With the Shopify 2.0 starter theme, Everything is intentionally basic.
-This means you can focus on building what you need without the hassle of complex settings and functionality you don’t need.
+- Everything is intentionally basic.
+So you can focus on building what you need without the hassle of complex settings and functionality you don’t.
 - For CSS, you will find a combination of TailwindCSS and traditional stylesheets.
 If something is used throughout the theme, standard CSS is used for consistency.
 - I have included solutions I have found helpful across multiple Shopify themes, many of which may be unique and useful.